 Believed to have inspired "The Great Gatsby," Oheka Castle was one of the most opulent party mansions on Long Island in the 1920s.
 Today, it's a historic hotel — and a popular filming location.

-Thirty-four miles outside of bustling New York City stands the decedent and decorated Oheka Castle, a century-old mansion that was once the second-largest private residence in the United States.
+Thirty-four miles outside of bustling New York City stands the luxurious Oheka Castle, a century-old mansion that was once the second-largest private residence in the United States.

 For years, Oheka Castle was the site of the hottest parties on the East Coast.
 The who's who of high-society, international politicians, and, of course, famous Hollywood movie stars were regularly spotted at the residence.